-Although 2019 has just begun, one thing is certain: it continues to be a candidate's market.
+Throughout all the ups and downs of the last year, one thing is certain: it continues to be a candidate's market.
 Are you ready to sell your mission and vision to a candidate to make them excited to work for you?

 What is the story your new product manager will become part of?
 What problem does your software solve, and how does it add value to your customers?
 What do your customers love about your product?
 What is it about the role that will inspire someone to say “no thank you” to a competing opportunity or job offer and come to work for your organization?
 Get excited about communicating this to candidates.